-Why it matters: Smaller community than LangChain or LlamaIndex (~2,500 GitHub stars vs. 90k+)
+Why it matters: Smaller community and fewer third-party tutorials than LangChain or CrewAI as of 2026.

 The free plan of NVIDIA NeMo Agent Toolkit typically includes basic features with usage limitations, while paid plans offer advanced features, higher limits, priority support, and additional integrations.
 The specific differences depend on their current pricing structure.